CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking-with-mztab-m.md

 So far only **mzTab-M** from **XCMS** have tested, please let us know if you have difficulties running FBMN jobs from **mzTab-M** files exported with **OpenMS**, **MS-DIAL**, **MZmine**, and others.

-## Citation and development

-Hoffman et al. mzTab-M: A Data Standard for Sharing Quantitative Results in Mass Spectrometry Metabolomics [Anal.
-Chem.
-2019 9153302-3310](https://pubs.acs.org/doi/abs/10.1021/acs.analchem.8b04310)

-See the GitHub repository for jmzTab-M: [https://github.com/lifs-tools/jmzTab-m](https://github.com/lifs-tools/jmzTab-m)
+See an example job with mzTab-M and mzML files [here](https://gnps.ucsd.edu/ProteoSAFe/status.jsp?task=7a8cf0b8ddc442fc978f2145c221f364).

-## Perform FBMN with mzTab-M
+## Running FBMN with an mzTab-M
 The mzTab-M file and the associated mzML file(s) can be uploaded to the GNPS web-platform and a FBMN job can be launched only from the [standard interface of the FBMN workflow](https://gnps.ucsd.edu/ProteoSAFe/index.jsp?params=%7B%22workflow%22:%22FEATURE-BASED-MOLECULAR-NETWORKING%22,%22library_on_server%22:%22d.speclibs;%22%7D) (you need to be logged in GNPS first).

 - Select the mzML file(s).
 See the screenshot below.